 Straw poll #4

-Do you support the addition of the following text to TGbe SFD?
-A non-AP MLD may update its ability to perform simultaneous transmission and reception on a pair of setup links after multi-link setup.
+802.11be supports that a non-AP MLD may update its ability to perform simultaneous transmission and reception on a pair of setup links after multi-link setup.

 This update for any pair of setup links can be announced by non-AP MLD on any enabled link.